Brandenquality/HereITestThings/README.md

 - AHT10 Temperature Sensor
 >**Note:** You can use a different temperature sensor but you have to know or learn how to use it.
 - WBR3 Tuya Module
+- You might also need solder, multimeter, oscilloscope, power source, logic analyzer and etc. for testing purposes.

 Software requirements:
 - STM32 Cube IDE